solana-foundation/developer-content/content/guides/dapps/cash-app.md

 ### Navigation Bar and Pages Set up

-To follow the UI/UX of cash app, we'll need the following screens: Home, Pay, Scan, and Activity.
+To follow the UI/UX of Cash App, we'll need the following screens: Home, Pay, Scan, and Activity.

 Navigate to `HomeNavigator.tsx` and update the `<Tab.Navigator>` to include the